 During 2011, the band recorded and released the Big Fat Smile EP.
 The six-track mini-album was well-received by publications such as Kerrang and Rock Sound and started to garner a buzz among fans.
-Their boisterous, melodic rock scored them their first headline tour and a clutch of high-profile gigs with Deaf Havana and a host of festival appearances including Sonisphere, Slam Dunk, Hevy Festival, and a return to Download in 2011.
-Following continued support and their growing reputation, they signed a deal with Search & Destroy -- a venture between Sony Music and Raw Power Management -- in 2012.
-Their debut album, Priorities, was released a couple of months later with the bravado and confidence of a band with years of experience.
-Their influences are easily recognizable -- with Lostprophets, Young Guns, and Funeral for a Friend all audible -- but the full-length album allowed their dynamic songwriting to flourish.
+Their boisterous, melodic rock scored them their first headlining tour, a clutch of high-profile gigs with Deaf Havana, and a host of festival appearances including Sonisphere, Slam Dunk, Hevy Festival, and a return to Download in 2011.
+The following winter, Rayner left the band due to increasing commitments, and longtime friend and bassist Tom Doyle took his place.
+Following continued support and their growing reputation, they signed a deal with Search & Destroy -- a venture between Sony Music and Raw Power Management -- in early 2012.
+Their debut album, Priorities, was released a few months later, with the bravado and confidence of a band with years of experience.
+Their influences are easily recognizable -- Young Guns and Funeral for a Friend are audible -- but the full-length album allowed their dynamic songwriting to flourish.

 The band released a single, "You Wanna Know," in the summer of 2013 and hit the Top 40 of the U.K. Singles Chart for the first time.
 Taking most of 2014 to prepare their second long-player, they returned in 2015 with an expanded style demonstrating funk, dance, and new wave influences.
 Produced by Grammy winner Jason Perry, the driving Automatic was released by Epic Records that summer. ~ Scott Kerr, Rovi